Fees and finance

 Student Support Fund

-The Student Support Fund is used to provide discretionary financial help for students who are experiencing financial difficulties whilst studying and comprises two funds, the Department for Employment and Learning (DEL) Student Support Fund and the University’s Hardship Fund.
+The Student Support Fund is used to provide discretionary financial help for students who are experiencing financial difficulties whilst studying and comprises two funds, the Department for the Economy(DfE) Student Support Fund and the University’s Hardship Fund.

 It is essential that the correct documentation to support your application is submitted on a timely basis.
 Applications with no supoorting documentation will be cancelled after 4 weeks.